 4 Of which vertu engendred is the flour; (power of)

 5 Whan Zephirus eek with his sweete breeth

 6 Inspired hath in every holt and heeth (wood and heath)

 7 The tendre croppes, and the yonge sonne

 8 Hath in the Ram his half cours yronne,

 10 That slepen al the nyght with open ye

-11 (So priketh hem Nature in hir corages), stirs their urges or hearts
+11 (So priketh hem Nature in hir corages), (stirs urges or hearts)

 12 Thanne longen folk to goon on pilgrimages,